becomesco/purple-cheetah/README.md

 <div id="graphql-example"></div>

-In this example simple Todo list GraphQL API will be created, the same one showed in [FBDB example](#database-fs-example), therefore FSDB will be used as a database while controller methods will be replaced with a GraphQL resolvers.
+In this example simple Model list GraphQL API will be created, the same one showed in [FBDB example](#database-fs-example), therefore FSDB will be used as a database while controller methods will be replaced with a GraphQL resolvers.
 First thing to do is to decorate the application